Thanksgiving is a time to be thankful and show your gratitude for the many blessings in your life. If you’re lucky, those blessings include dogs!

-Okay, not every dog owner has a Rottweiler or a Doberman who’s trained to take down an assailant, but there’s a little bit of police dog lurking inside all of our buddies.
+Okay, not every dog parent has a Rottweiler or a Doberman who’s trained to take down an assailant, but there’s a little bit of police dog lurking inside all of our buddies.
 Even a tiny Chihuahua can alert you when you have a visitor, expected or otherwise.

 Working dogs spend their lives sniffing out drugs and bombs and now even cancer.
-Whether it’s a family dog saving a child from danger or alerting authorities to a lost owner, or a scruffy mutt who finds an abandoned newborn and carries them to safety, dogs will put themselves in harms way for their humans.
+Whether it’s a family dog saving a child from danger or alerting authorities to a lost person, or a scruffy mutt who finds an abandoned newborn and carries them to safety, dogs will put themselves in harms way for their humans.